awsdocs/ec2-image-builder-user-guide/doc_source/start-build-container-pipeline.md

 1. In the **Dockerfile template** section, select the **Use example** option\.
 In the **Content** panel, notice the contextual variables where Image Builder places build information or scripts, based on your container image recipe\.

-1. In the **Target repository** section, you must specify the name of an existing Amazon ECR repository that you created as a prerequisite for this tutorial\.
+1. In the **Target repository** section, specify the name of the Amazon ECR repository that you created as a prerequisite for this tutorial\.
+This repository is used as the default setting for the distribution configuration in the Region where the pipeline runs \(Region 1\)\.
 **Note**
 The target repository must exist in Amazon ECR for all target Regions prior to distribution\.